Brawlback-Team/brawlback-launcher/README.md

 - `containers`
   - Components that piece multiple dumb components together into a single "container".
 These can modify state and bind logic to the components but make sure most complex logic is in `lib`.
 - `lib`
-  - Reusable logic goes here to keep the components mainly representative and visual.
+  - Reusable logic, such as hooks, goes here to keep the components mainly representative and visual.
 - `styles`
   - Code for app styles and theming.
 - `views`
   - The root pages of the app.
 Give a starting point for finding components.

+### The `<modules>` folders and IPC:

+While not required most `<modules>` will use Electron's IPC to facilitate communication between the main and renderer processes of the application.
+In order to ensure proper type safety these folders are structured in a specific way as well.
+To add onto an existing IPC api endpoint or create a new one, follow this structure:

+- `types.ts`
+  - Interfaces and Types used throughout the `<module>`.
+- `api.ts`
+  - Functions that are exposed to the renderer process as api endpoints or events via `window.electron.<module>.<function>`.
+Events are subscribed to in the `useAppListeners.ts` file at `renderer/lib/hooks`.
+Each api is exposed to the renderer process in `main/preload.ts`
+- `ipc.ts`
+  - Event and Handler signatures for main and renderer processes using the design pattern described in `utils/ipc`.
+Writing the signature using the `makeEndpoint` function from `utils/ipc` allows us to ensure proper type safety in both the main and renderer processes while also using Electron's `contextBridge` and `ipcRenderer`.
+- `setup.ts`
+  - Implements all handlers from the `api` and `ipc` files for the main process in one exported function that is called in `main/installModules.ts`.

+Modules will have other files that are more specific to how they are organized, but this is the general structure for using Electron's IPC in a type safe manner.

 ## Contributing

 Contributions are welcome!
-The [issues section](https://github.com/project-slippi/slippi-launcher/issues) contains some good first ideas.
+Check the [Discord](http://discord.gg/dzYRN32k4D) under the `webdev-general` channel for what's currently being worked on.
+To ensure dev channels don't get crowded we ask everyone to get verification first from the `dev-role-verification` channel before being allowed to write in them.
 When making a PR, ensure you are not PRing your `main` branch and always describe the feature and what testing you've done so far.

 ## Acknowledgements